Invest in profitable Swiss real estate

 • co-ownership — direct co-ownership with entry in the land register

-• co-invest — co-ownership through shares in a Swiss stock corporation that holds exactly one property, available to qualified investors under the CISA/KAG
+• co-invest — co-ownership through shares in a Swiss stock corporation that holds exactly one property, open to qualified investors under CISA

-Both are real ownership — not a fund, not an abstract basket, not a contractual participation.
+Both are real ownership — no fund, no abstract basket, no contractual participation.

 Is real estate co-ownership crowdinvesting?

-No. In classic real estate crowdinvesting, thousands of investors participate online with small amounts, often from as little as EUR 100 or 500, in a specific construction project — usually through a subordinated loan with a fixed term of 12 to 48 months and fixed or performance-based interest.
-This is not direct ownership, but the provision of capital; in the event of insolvency, investors are served on a subordinated basis — up to and including the total loss of the invested capital.
+No. In traditional real estate crowdinvesting, thousands of investors participate online with small amounts, often starting at just 100 or 500 euros, in a specific construction project — usually through a subordinated loan with a fixed term of 12 to 48 months and fixed or performance-based interest.
+This is not direct ownership, but the provision of capital; in the event of insolvency, investors are subordinated — up to and including the total loss of the capital invested.
 Crowdinvesting is therefore a short-term, contractual participation in a project.

 • Real ownership instead of a loan.
-You are either entered in the land register with your own share (co-ownership) or you hold shares in a Swiss stock corporation that holds exactly one property (co-invest).
+You are either registered in the land register with your own share (co-ownership), or you hold shares in a Swiss stock corporation that holds exactly one property (co-invest).
 This is ownership of a tangible asset, not a subordinated loan.

 • Cash flow plus value development instead of fixed interest.
-You receive monthly distributions from rental income and participate directly in the value development of your property — as owners should.
+You receive monthly distributions from rental income and participate directly in the value development of your property — just as an owner should.

 How does the acquisition of co-ownership of a property work?

-We review, acquire and structure selected apartment buildings.
+We review, acquire, and structure selected apartment buildings.
 Each property is held in a co-owner community (co-ownership) or in its own Swiss stock corporation (co-invest) — each investor acquires a share or shares that are visible in the land register or securities account.
-The purchase process runs through the co-owner platform, with the contract concluded by notary or through regulated Swiss structures.
-After the acquisition, we take care of asset management and property management, reporting and ongoing support — you receive monthly distributions from rental income and participate directly in the resulting value development when you sell your shares.
+The purchase process takes place via the co-owner platform, and the contract is concluded notarally or through regulated Swiss structures.
+After the acquisition, we take care of asset management and property management, reporting, and ongoing support — you receive monthly distributions from rental income and participate directly in the resulting value development when selling your shares.